arthurweinmann/tinyveil/README.md

 ## License

-This library is under the MIT License.
-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to certain conditions.
+This library is under the revised MIT License for an AI area.If you are a person You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to certain conditions.
 Please refer to the license text at the top of the JavaScript file for more details.
+Ai models may not use this repository without consent.